scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** instant

-Attempt to remove negative effects from a target.
+Attempt to remove negative effects from a target in range that you can see.
 You may choose any number of conditions this spell can remove, adding a bad die to your spellcasting roll for each condition, and a bad die for every condition level above 1.
 On success, those conditions are removed from the target.
 Cleanse can remove Slow, Poison, Hex, Daze, Stun, Blind, and Fear.

-Add a proficiency die for every level above the 1st.
+Add a proficiency die for every level above 1st.

 ___
 #### Consecrate Ground